top of page

 As a reminder, my ethics webinar is available on the Write Your Family History YouTube Channel.
 It provides several options for including DNA in your family stories.

 I hope you’ll notice the recommendation to write reality as it happened for your relatives and ancestors.
-Avoid writing facts about their relationships that they (or their family members) did not know until later in their life or not at all.
+Avoid writing facts about their relationships that they (or their family members) did not know until later in their lives or not at all.

 With that in mind, let’s discuss when to publish your DNA discoveries.